cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 your setup go smoother.

 - A Postmark Account
-- A domain to use for the mailer
+- A domain to use for the mailer _or_ a secure tunnel to your localhost like ngrok.

-(can probably even leave out the domain stuff and maybe just use ngrok? not sure about the approval stuff)

 This post will assume your app is already deployed somewhere and won't be covering deploying your Rails app.
 We're only focusing on connecting Postmark for your inbound